top of page

 Boss Battle Prototype

 In this prototype, I worked on various attack types and patterns for a boss fight featuring a massive enemy.
-Additionally, I focused on the player character's abilities, like dashing, slow motion, weak spots to shoot and 3Cs
+Additionally, I focused on the player character's abilities, like dashing, slow motion, weak spots to shoot and 3Cs.

 I made a simple system which triggered different animations on the enemy blueprint, resulting in different types of attacks, combos and environmental changes.
 Then I edited and created different values to balance the experience as my team and I gathered feedback from playtest sessions.